 - leadership involvement

-Go to https://www.thecmolikfoundation.com/scholarships/ for info and to submit:
+Go to https://thecmolikfoundation.com/undergraduate/ for additional information and to submit package if nominated.

 The TD Scholarship for Community Leadership awards students across Canada who are finishing high school, have demonstrated community leadership and have a minimum of 75% grade average (in grade 11).
 There is an essay writing component to this scholarship and has an opportunity to provide “extras” for consideration.

 Apply online: https://www.td.com/ca/en/personal-banking/solutions/student-banking/community-leadership-scholarship-for-canadians/.
 You will need to include two letters of support from community groups, a letter of recommendation by school, and a copy of your transcript.
-Essay components as well.
+Essay component.

 This is highly prestigious scholarship focuses on character, service, and leadership.
 Please refer to their website in Procedures for more information.